kinzazahra/Air-Quality-Analysis/README.md

 AQI prediction for the next 24–48 hours
 Email alerts for poor air quality
 Mobile optimization
+👩‍💻 Developed By

+Kinza Zahra

-Developed with a vision for a cleaner and healthier future.
+Built with a vision for a cleaner and healthier future.

-— Made by Kinza Zahra